raulvazquez7/medical-bot/README.md

 *   **Answer Relevancy:** Assesses if the answer directly addresses the user's question.

 This framework allows us to benchmark our system and make data-driven decisions when implementing improvements.
 In production, this would be complemented by sampling real user interactions for continuous online evaluation.

+## Experimental Research & Data-Driven Decisions

+To continuously improve the system, we follow a rigorous process of experimentation.
+New techniques are tested in isolation and evaluated against our baseline metrics.
+This data-driven approach ensures that only features with a clear positive impact are integrated.

+### Experiment: Query Rewriting for Improved Retrieval
+As part of our efforts to enhance retrieval performance, we tested the "Query Rewriting" technique.
+*   **Hypothesis:** Rephrasing conversational user questions into optimized, keyword-focused queries before sending them to the vector database would improve retrieval scores.
+*   **Implementation:** We added a preliminary LLM call to transform the user's input before the retrieval step.
+*   **Results:** Using our evaluation framework, an A/B test showed a negligible impact on retrieval metrics (F1-Score, Precision, Recall) while adding significant latency (~4 seconds per query) to the user's request.
+*   **Decision:** Based on this data, the feature was discarded.
+The performance cost far outweighed the minimal benefits, confirming that our base retriever is already robust enough for direct, conversational queries.

+### Experiment: Advanced Citation with ContextCite

+As part of ongoing research to improve the reliability of the chatbot, we have experimented with advanced citation techniques.
+Specifically, we explored the `ContextCite` library, which provides a more rigorous form of "contributive attribution".

+*   **Our Current Method:** The LLM self-reports which documents it used ("corroborative attribution").
+*   **ContextCite's Method:** Uses a scientific approach of ablating (removing) parts of the context to mathematically determine which specific sentences **caused** the model to generate its response ("contributive attribution").

+While computationally intensive, this method provides a much more granular and honest view of the model's reasoning process.
+An experimental script for visual comparison can be found in `evaluation/compare_citations.py`.

 ## How to Use